nguyenhuy0905/rare/README.md

     everything working.

 - UTF-8?
-  - I doubt I even have to do anything :).
-Hopefully.
+  - Not until I have everything above finished.